Geneva Beat Plastic Pollution Dialogues | Plastics and Waste

 In May 2019, the 187 parties to the Basel Convention, the a treaty that controls the movement of hazardous waste from one country to another, took a major step forward in curbing the plastic waste crisis by adopting amendments, proposed by Norway, requiring exporters to obtain the consent of receiving countries before shipping most contaminated, mixed, or unrecyclable plastic waste.
 Countries in the Global South can use this tool to stop the dumping of unwanted plastic waste into their country.
 These will be effective as of 1 January 2021.

-Leading experts invited to talk at this session will look at plastic waste figures, what the different stakeholders have achieved at all levels, and governance options being proposed to reduce or eliminate plastic waste, as well as the next steps ahead and propositions to address the main challenges identified.
+Leading experts invited to talk at this session looked at what the different stakeholders have achieved at all levels, and governance options being proposed to reduce or eliminate plastic waste, as well as the next steps ahead and propositions to address the main challenges identified.

 - Plastics and Human Rights | 14 January 2021